naninovel/docs/docs/en/guide/state-management.md

 ```

 ::: info NOTE
-You can pick any name for your custom serialization handler, `CustomSettingsSlotManager` is just an example.
+You can pick any name for your custom serialization handler; `CustomSettingsSlotManager` is just an example.
 :::

-When a custom handler is implemented, it'll appear in the state configuration menu, where you can set it instead of the built-in one.
+When a custom handler is implemented, it appears in the state configuration menu, where you can select it instead of the built-in one.

 ![](https://i.gyazo.com/213bc2bb8c7cc0e62ae98a579579f313.png)